 In the 4,000 or so years from the Creation to the Cross, the human race came to be divided into three distinct components from God’s perspective.
 Here’s how it happened.
 From the Creation there was one race of Humans, the family of man, later called Gentiles.
 Then in Genesis 12, God called Abraham to build a great nation.
 He and his descendants were first called Hebrews (Genesis 14:13), and later Jews (Ezra 4:12).
 From that time on, the world’s population was either Jew or Gentile.
 But at the cross God created the Church, taken from among both Jews and Gentiles but sharing a destiny with neither.
 Now there were three, and everyone on Earth belongs to of one of them.
 In his epistles, Paul always took pains to distinguish the Church from both Jews and Gentiles, in effect calling the Church a new race of Human in the passages I cited above.
 I’ll describe each group’s destiny so you can see how different they are.

 Gentiles who meet the Lord after the rapture are called tribulation believers.
-They’re either martyred for their faith, in which case their spirits will go to serve God in His Temple (Rev 7:13-17) and will be joined with resurrection bodies at the time of the 2nd Coming (Rev. 20:4), or they’ll survive the Great Tribulation to help re-populate the nations of Earth in the Kingdom age (Millennium).
+If they are martyred for their faith, their spirits will go to serve God in His Temple (Rev 7:13-17) and will be joined with resurrection bodies at the time of the 2nd Coming (Rev. 20:4).
+If they survive the Great Tribulation, they will help re-populate the nations of Earth in the Kingdom age (Millennium).